Partnership Essentials: August 2018

 For predictable expenses that occur month after month, plan participants may benefit from predictable sources of income.
 As a leader in retirement plan services, we feel it’s essential to educate American workers about the power of having protected lifetime income for at least a part of their retirement portfolio.
 This would meet an important need, as 4 in 5 workers with a defined-contribution retirement plan are interested in guaranteed lifetime income options.2 Retirement plan providers can make a big difference by educating participants about their options and helping them make sense of which ones might be right for them.

-Encourage your clients to evaluate how providers like VALIC—offering advice from financial professionals who understand income planning, income solutions and income withdrawal strategies—may help participants convert today’s savings into future income.
+Encourage your clients to evaluate how providers like AIGRS —offering advice from financial professionals who understand income planning, income solutions and income withdrawal strategies—may help participants convert today’s savings into future income.
 Together, we can help plan sponsors offer richer plan benefits, foster a happy workforce, facilitate timely transitions to retirement and offer their employees valuable services that extend beyond their working years.

 Because when income is the outcome, other great results will follow.